- What Is Medical Malpractice?

 Having Philadelphia personal injury lawyer represent your claim will prevent the insurance company from denying the initial claim.
-Your attorney will have the resources to prove that malpractice occurred.
+Rosengard Law Group will use all of our resources to prove that malpractice occurred.

 Through the use of expert medical witnesses and knowledge of the medical industry, your attorney will work hard to build a solid case to show how a medical error occurred.

 How Do You Know If You Have A Medical Malpractice Case?

 If you have been injured by the medical care you received, you may wonder if you can sue for medical malpractice.
 If you are in this position, it will be in your best interest to speak with a Philadelphia medical malpractice lawyer about your injuries and your case.